MDAnalysis/MDAKits/docs/source/about.rst

 core library.
 An MDAKit can be written by anyone and hosted anywhere.

 At the discretion of their authors, MDAKits can be **registered** in this MDAKit registry.
-To do so, MDAKits have to meet a minimum set of requirements including; being open-source licensed, hosted in a version control system, have a clear designation of code authors/maintainers, have some kind of documentation on their use, and have a minimal set of tests in place.
+To do so, a MDAKit has to meet a **minimum set of requirements**:

+- uses MDAnalysis;
+- is open-source licensed;
+- is hosted in a version control system;
+- has a clear designation of code authors/maintainers;
+- has some kind of documentation on its use;
+- has a minimal set of tests in place.

 Registered MDAKits are then `listed here`_ with the intention of providing a centralised place where the community can find out more about them.
 Where possible, the MDAKits are also *continually tested* against the *latest* and *development* versions of MDAnalysis.
 This ensures that users and developers have an up-to-date view of the code health of an MDAKit.

+The specifications are written out in detail in :ref:`the MDAKits paper<mdakits-paper>`.

 Why?
 ====